marko-sosic/zoidtorrent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for qBittorrent.
+about: Suggest a new feature or enhancement for zoidtorrent.
 title: ''
 labels: 'Feature request'
 assignees: ''